Curryocity/45strafe/README.md

+# Strongest Positive 45 strafe angles

+**Just an documentation**

+**If an angle is weaker than existing previous smaller angles, it will be ignored**

+Program Output:

 ```
 Range: 44.99451 to 44.999992
 Range: 45.005493 to 45.01098
 Gives the maximum of abs(sin) + abs(cos): 1.4142136573791504
+(this is the well known f45.01, the only non half angle here)

 Range: 134.9835 to 134.9835
 Range: 134.989 to 134.989